5 Tips to Rebuild Intimacy After an Affair (or other Marriage Problem)

 Touch: The feel of new bed linen (satin feels great) to rest on, combined with a few nicely textured luxurious cushions, can quite literally change the way your bed “feels” against your skin.

-Taste: Rinse your mouth with strong minty mouthwash before meeting in bed or glide some tasty lip gloss over your lips.
+Taste: Rinse your mouth with strong minty mouthwash before meeting in bed.
 Flavored body dust can also add a delicious extra to the taste of your skin (don’t skimp here—invest in a high-quality brand).

 Tip #4 - Get Into Position